Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole: Tsallis entropy

 where $a(\tau)$ is the scale factor at $z$ and we obtain the Friedmann-Lema$\hat{i}$tre metric

 For a central point mass in an expanding background, we find a new metric having the form \cite{wong}

 which, for a weak gravitational potential, is equivalent to the perturbed FRW metric in Conformal Newtonian gauge.
-Here the underlying free fall velocity is given by \be \dot{r}= H(z)r-\sqrt{\frac{2GM}{r}}. \ee Eq.(\ref{dotr1}) depicts that the particle will follow the Hubble law at large distances, but at small distances it will follow a Newtonian free falling velocity.
+Here the underlying free fall velocity is given by

+Eq.(\ref{dotr1}) depicts that the particle will follow the Hubble law at large distances, but at small distances it will follow a Newtonian free falling velocity.
 This equation differs from the $\dot{r}$ choice in Schwarzschild de-Sitter metric,

 where $\Lambda$ is the cosmological constant.
 At slow speeds, in radial direction Eq.(\ref{dotr1}) is formally the same as the equation of motion in Newtonian perturbation theory